joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 * `getTimephasedPlannedCost`
 * `getTimephasedPlannedMaterial`

-P6 does not store timephased data for resource assignments using a flat distribution of work or material utilisation.
+P6 does not store timephased data for resource assignments which use a flat distribution of work or material utilisation.
 Instead timephased data is only stored where a curve has been applied, or manual edits have been made to the distribution.